Berberism: French Berber policy and historical construction of ethnic divides

-The Amazigh and the Parliament
+Berbers and the Parliament

-The "Mouvement Populaire" (MP) is the most important party that is associated with the Amazigh.
-It was established in 1957 by Mahjoubi Aherdane.
-The party officially represented the rural areas, but since many Amazigh lived there it became associated with the movement.
-In the parliament the MP was used by Hassan II to counterbalance the opposition, especially the Istiqlal party.
+The "Mouvement Populaire" (MP) is the most important party that is associated with Berbers.
+It was established in 1957 by Mahjoubi Aherdane and Moroccan Liberation Army leader Abdelkrim al-Khatib.
+Despite being dominated by Berbers, it did not explicitly identify itself as a Berber party.
+Officially, it represented the rural populations, but became associated with the Berber movement since Berbers dominated rural areas.
+In the parliament the MP was used by Hassan II to counterbalance the opposition, especially the Istiqlal Party.
 The King in turn shared royal patronage with the party leaders.
-The King further cultivated the relationship by doing the same with other Amazigh notables.
+The King further cultivated the relationship by doing the same with other Berber notables.
 This formed a strong bond between the leaders of the community and the monarchy.
-One of the results was that many Amazigh were in the military and until 1972 many held the rank of officer.
-The change in 1972 was caused by two attempted coups led by Amazigh officers.
+One of the results was that many Berbers were in the military and until 1972 many held the rank of officer.
+The change in 1972 was caused by two attempted coups led by Berber officers.
 But in general the ethnic group was still able to reach high positions in society.
 As another result of the alliance Hassan II allowed the community small forms of cultural expression as long as it wasn't deemed political (this also concerned the program of the MP).

-In 1979 the MP did try to advance Amazigh rights through the parliament.
+In 1979 the MP did try to advance Berber rights through the parliament.
 It became important because as a result the government announced an investigation in the "Berber Question".
-The outcome was a recommendation that a new government organization needed to be formed to attend to the needs of the Amazigh, but the it was never realized.
+The outcome was a recommendation that a new government organization needed to be formed to attend to the needs of Berbers, but the it was never realized.
 However the official attention provided hope for the activists that they could advance their goals.
 Despite this, the MP failed to do anything to advance any "Berberization" and were the major party in the ruling coalition that enacted Arabization in 1965.

-In the parliament the parties with Amazigh supporters and the Islamists opposed each other.
+In the parliament the parties with Berber supporters and the Islamists opposed each other.
 The problem originated from the Islamists and their support of further Arabization of society.
-Arabization went against the adoption of Tamazight in society which was supported by parties dependent on Amazigh supporters.
+Arabization went against the adoption of Tamazight in society which was supported by parties dependent on Berber supporters.